Executive Coaching for Nonprofit Leaders

 Access Small Organization Leadership Coaching on Programs Part Two

-53. Staff is both professional and fun-loving
+53. Staff are professional, caring and fun-loving

 54. There is an emphasis on outdoor activities